"I can truthfully say that during the 70s there was no place in London to see more interesting art than at Goldsmiths."

 This degree is divided into three levels, each of which corresponds to a year of study.
 This programme consists of two interdependent elements: Studio Practice and Critical Studies.
 You must pass both elements to progress to the next level.

 The first year is the beginning of three years of intensive studio and research laboratory practice.
 Each year you are allocated a studio space that forms the focal point of your activities.
 In the final year you mount an exhibition of your Studio Practice for assessment, which is then open to the public.

 Throughout the programme you'll be taught through individual tutorials in your studio, group tutorials, and mixed-year studio practice presentations.
-The parallel Critical Studies course is designed to support your practical work in the studios.
+The parallel Critical Studies module is designed to support your practical work in the studios.
 The lectures and seminars introduce and develop key issues that inform diverse art practices and encourage you to extend your critical faculties and develop your ability to discuss, write about, analyse and judge contemporary art.
 In the third year you demonstrate your research skills and ability to pursue an argument of your own choice in a dissertation.

 Studio practice coursework is continuously assessed through individual tutorials and group seminars.
 This is complemented by studio presentations at Year 1, viva voce at Year 2, and a final exhibition at Year 3.
 Critical Studies is assessed through essays (Years 1 and 2) and a dissertation (Year 3).

 Studio Practice introduces you to the acquisition of fundamental knowledge and gives you the basic practical skills necessary to initiate your independent research.
 You'll gain experience of making art as a full-time activity and an awareness of the critical debates and contexts that inform Studio Practice.